SamGoody/tailwind-children/README.md

 - we have the class on both the "calling" and "receiving" elements,
 - psuedo-classes are applied as `variant-*`, eg. `peer-hover`.

-Let's see how that works out for us:

-1. When declaring a state, we use the form `child-hover:shadow` with a dash between child and hover.
+Therefore, in the first version of tailwind-children, we used the form `child-hover:shadow` with a dash between child and hover.
 - This differs from `child:hover:shadow`, used by [tailwindcss-children]  (and IMO more intuitive)
 - It also differs from `hover:child:shadow` used by the official [@tailwindcss/typography] plugin.

+To match  [@tailwindcss/typography], you can now use the form hover:child:shadow or hover:child-div:shadow.
+In addittion, you can still use child-hover:shadow, but not when specifying a element type.

+Let's see how that works out for us:

+1. When declaring a state, we can use the form `hover:child:shadow` with the hover *before* the child.
+    - *Deprecated:* One can also use the form `child-hover:shadow`.
+    This form cannot be used with a element type (eg. `child-div-hover:shadow` won't work).
-2. The rules only apply to children that have the matching 'child/sibling/etc' class.
+2. The rules only apply to children that have the matching `child/sibling/etc` class.
 To demonstrate, if wanted only one of two children to match, here are several options.

     a.
 Require elements to "opt-in" with a "child" class
     ```
 	<div class="child:shadow">
 		<p class="child">Shadow</p>